tterho/electric-vehicle/README.md

 ## Features

-### Input switches
+### Inputs

 Input switches are used to control the functions of the electric system.
-All switches are read by the software individually, and the can be connected in the software to different functions freely.
+All switches are read by the software individually, and they can be connected in the software to different functions freely.

 The following switches are supported:
 - Power on/off lever switch.